phillipsdata/minphp-container/README.md

 ```

 You can also use the container as an array, as per Pimple.
-Though, using the **ContainerInterface** defined methods is preferable as it eases switching to a different container ifyou ever need to.
+Though, using the **ContainerInterface** defined methods is preferable as it eases switching to a different container if you ever need to.

 ```php
 <?php